An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem

 \section{Proposed method}

-This section {describes} the proposed Lagrangian matheuristic -- called \emph{AugMathLagr} --- {to approach} the multi-objective SSCM problem discussed in the previous section.
+This section describes the proposed Lagrangian matheuristic -- called \emph{AugMathLagr} --- to approach the multi-objective SSCM problem discussed in the previous section.

-\emph{AugMathLagr} heuristically solves the multi-objective SSCM problem by following the same core strategy {as the} Augmented $\epsilon$-Constraint Method (AUGMECON2) \citep{Mavrotas2013}. {\emph{AugMathLagr} introduces the Lagrangian\camila{-}based heuristic for solving mono-objective problems as an innovation in relation to AUGMECON2.}
+\emph{AugMathLagr} heuristically solves the multi-objective SSCM problem by following the same core strategy {as the} Augmented $\epsilon$-Constraint Method (AUGMECON2) \citep{Mavrotas2013}. \emph{AugMathLagr} introduces the Lagrangian-based heuristic for solving mono-objective problems as an innovation in relation to AUGMECON2.

 \citet{Mavrotas2013} proposed AUGMECON2 as an improvement of the $\epsilon$-Constraint method. {Its aim is to identify the Pareto set of a multi-objective problem by systematically solving a sequence of mono-objective problems ($\epsilon$-Constrained problems)}.
 In line with this, the multi-objective problem \eqref{eq:mo_fo}-\eqref{eq:mo_ctr3} can be approached by AUGMECON2 {through} the solution of the mono-objective problem \eqref{eq:monoOrig_fo}-\eqref{eq:monoOrig_ep3}, referred here to as MOP.